General context, key principles and hot topics

 In England, Wales and Northern Ireland, the authorities that investigate corporate crime are routinely accompanied during raids by an independent lawyer specifically tasked with reviewing on-site any material that a company asserts as privileged.
 It is important, therefore, to be aware of where privileged material is likely to exist so that assertions can be made before items are seized.

-If there is a dispute regarding privilege that cannot be resolved in situ, the authority will seize the material by sealing it in an opaque bag for review by an independent lawyer at a later date.
+If there is a dispute regarding privilege that cannot be resolved in situ, the authority will seize the material by sealing it in an opaque bag for review by an independent lawyer or the court at a later date.
 The company is entitled to have its legal representative present during that review.